fialhorenato/SpringBootstrap/README.md

 The project can be seen running here: https://spring-bootstrap.onrender.com/swagger-ui/index.html

-Note: If the link above is unavailable, the Render deployment may be paused or removed.
-TODO: Confirm current live deployment URL.

 ## Overview
 A starter template for building RESTful APIs with Spring Boot and Kotlin.
 It includes: